parisveltsos/feminisation_direction/README.md

 Run manually the script `DE_genes.r`

-Edit line 23 to appropriate plottype (options commented on the line).
+Edit line 23 to appropriate plottype (options appear as comments on the line).

 Edit line 50-53 to appropriate plottype.